General terms and conditions

 2. Conclusion of the agreement

-If Titeca has not yet received the order letter signed by the client, all professional relationships between both parties shall in any case be governed by the present general terms and conditions and the order letter as soon and insofar as these contractual documents have been provided to the client by mail, by fax, by e-mail or by personal delivery with acknowledgement of receipt.
+If Titeca has not yet received the assignment letter signed by the client, all professional relations between the parties shall in any case be governed by these general terms and conditions and the assignment letter, from the moment and insofar as these contractual documents have been transmitted to the client, either by letter, fax, electronic mail or in person by hand delivery against receipt.

 3. Term and cancellation of the agreement